angeligareta/woocommerce-to-google-sheets/README.md

 ### Auto Triggering
 If you want to trigger syncOrders automatically, in the Script editor go to the menu item Edit -> Current Projects Trigger.
 Add one, with the function syncOrders and the source time, selecting the respective frequency.

+### Trigger in Realtime
+There is an option to trigger it each time that a new order is created.
+Follow this steps:
+1. Go to script editor menu -> Publish -> Implement as a WebAPP -> Execute app as me and anyone can access.
+When you click update, copy the url showed.
+2. Go to WooCommerce -> Settings -> Advanced -> WebHooks and Create titled as "UpdateGoogleSheets", for instance.
+Now select the topic ordered created, status active and paste the url in the url field.